“There are two kinds of guilt: the kind that drowns you until you’re useless, and the kind that fires your soul to purpose.” ― Sabaa Tahir

 But high expectations is subjective.
 Ultimately, you set the standards for your own life, no one else can.
 Are you attempting to hold others to your standards?
 How's that working for you?

-It's why uber successful individuals still feel guilt.
+It's why even the highly successful individuals can feel guilty.

 If the only time we exchange words is at our birthdays, we're not really friends.
 Your just somebody that you used to know.